-Hi there internet!
+Hi, there the internet!
 It has been a while!

-Well for one, I hope to return to this blog alot more frequently than I have in the past.
+Well for one, I hope to return to this blog a lot more frequently than I have in the past.
 If I truly am as passionate as I claim to be about books and publishing you would think I could maintain a weekly blog.
-Alas I was lax in that area.
+Alas, I was lax in that area.
 No more!
-If there is anything I can do to improve the situation, it is fill what free time I have with what I love to do, so hopefully by the end of it I will have never left the world of books or publishing, merely shaped how it takes up space in my life.
+If there is anything I can do to improve the situation, the first step would be to fill what free time I have with what I love to do, so hopefully, by the end of it I will have never left the world of books or publishing, merely shaped how it takes up space in my life.

-In addition to writing this blog, is attending events, both social and professional.
-In my limited experience a career path is very much a journey, a continuous quest, and it does not turn on and off because you aren’t working at the moment or you are in school, or traveling, or doing something else.
+In my limited experience, a career path is very much a journey, a continuous quest, and it does not turn on and off because you aren’t working at the moment or you are in school, or travelling, or doing something else.
 All of those things are a part of it.
 So I should make sure that I show up.
-Physically and mentally in the spaces I hope to work or build a network.
+Physically and mentally in the spaces, I hope to work or build a network.
 This is something I could do better in.

 Can you relate to this?
 Is this something you have felt before in any regard?
 Let me know in the comments.
 Thank you for reading my insecurities.